signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 ## Build Libsodium

 This is IOHK's fork of Libsodium.
+It is needed for the dynamic build binary of cardano-node.

 ```bash
 cd; cd git/